-826michigan Field Trips
+826michigan Field Trips & Roadshows

 We offer a variety of energy-filled field trip options, focused on both independent and collaborative writing.
 Students get to experience the power of sharing ideas and developing those ideas into a full-length story!

-What happens on an 826michigan field trip?
+What happens on an 826michigan field trip or in a roadshow?

 PJ Day – 1st Grade Field Trip